KevinGGAlmeida/NyTimes-Challenge/readme.md

 This automation, opens the Browser, search News about the theme that the user input and filter the news, according to the Sections that the user wants to see, get New's title, New's Descriptions, New's Release Date and download the New's Image, then, extract all the info into a Excel file

+Obs: The automation only process 100 News, But this number can be changed in the file "MAIN.PY"

 ## Getting Started

 ### Dependencies